How To Keep Dogs Out of Flower Beds (Cheap and Humane Solutions)

 John W.

-Sign Up for Savings
+Sign Up for Savings!

-Subscribe to get money-saving content by email that can help you stretch your dollars further.
+Subscribe to get money-saving tips just like these by email that can help you stretch and grow your dollars.

-Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
+We hate spam.
 Unsubscribe at any time.

-Talk to the Owners
+Talk to the Dog Owners

-I know you were looking for some type of homemade remedy to rectify your dilemma.
-Instead why not try speaking to your neighbors about the situation?
+Why not try speaking to your neighbors about the situation?
 Is there a leash law in your area?
 Perhaps if speaking to your neighbors does not help, a call to the local police or animal rescue would.

 Another inexpensive way to deter the dogs from entering your yard would be to spray them with your garden hose each time they enter your yard.
 I have a dog myself, and I am an animal lover.
 I do feel it’s your neighbor’s responsibility to prevent the dogs from entering your yard and destroying your beautiful flowers.